 The ASD Nest Support Project is one of several community-focused programs serving special populations hosted by NYU Steinhardt School of Culture, Education, and Human Development.
 The goal of the ASD Nest Support Project is to partner with public schools to establish inclusive cultures and advance the development and implementation of educational practices for autistic learners.

-The ASD Nest Support Project provides training, professional development, and on-site consultation for teachers, therapists, and administrators, and workshops and a newsletter for ASD Nest parents.
+The ASD Nest Support Project provides training, professional development, and on-site consultation for teachers, therapists, and administrators, and workshops and a newsletter for ASD Nest families.
 Other activities include research, presentations at national professional organizations, and articles and other publications on relevant topics.

-NYU's partnership with New York City’s Department of Education (NYCDOE) and Hunter College’s School of Education began in 2001 to fill a gap in the programs the NYCDOE offered for children on the autism spectrum.
+NYU's partnership with New York City’s Public Schools (NYCPS) and Hunter College’s School of Education began in 2001 to fill a gap in the programs the NYCPS offered for children on the autism spectrum.
 The fruit of that collaboration was the new ASD Nest program, piloted at PS 32 in Brooklyn in September 2003.
 Its goal was and is to help these children learn how to function well academically, behaviorally and socially in school and in their community.

 Now, in the 2023 - 2024 school year, the ASD Nest program in New York City serves: